Debra had the experience of going through a painful divorce, but she is now happily remarried.

-Divorce is tough on everyone and your friends are no exception, especially if they were unaware of your issues and your divorce seemingly came out of nowhere to them.
-It's very common for close friendships to either dissolve or to choose sides during or after a divorce.
-It’s natural to think that close friendships are built to last a lifetime and that friends will stay loyal regardless of your situation, but nothing brings out the true colors of those bonds better than a divorce.
+Divorce is tough on everyone and your friends are no exception, especially if they were unaware of your issues and your divorce seemingly came out of nowhere.
+It's common for close friendships to either dissolve or to choose sides during or after a divorce.
+It’s natural to think close friendships are built to last a lifetime and friends will stay loyal regardless of your situation, but nothing brings out the true colors of those bonds better than a divorce.

 What Should You Do About Dissolving Friendships?

 There are several ways you can address the friendship custody battle.

 - Give them space to grieve the separation without interference.
 Your divorce can make people feel awkward or without the right words.
-They may also assume that you prefer privacy during this difficult transition.
+They may also assume you prefer privacy during this difficult transition.
 Always give the benefit of the doubt and don't take their silence personally.

-- Realize that you are not responsible for their emotions, feelings, or actions about their interpretation of the circumstances surrounding your divorce.
+- Realize you are not responsible for their emotions, feelings, or actions about their interpretation of the circumstances surrounding your divorce.

 - As much as it hurts, you may have to let them go or give them space if that is what they are choosing.

-- Understand that people will react to your situation based on their own conditioning, personal/religious beliefs, or their own experiences.
+- Understand people will react to your situation based on their own conditioning, personal/religious beliefs, or experiences.